blackboxembedded/WunderLINQ-iOS/README.md

 decode performance and fault data.

 ## Build Instructions
-1. Clone the project and open in Xcode
+1. Clone the project and open the workspace in Xcode

 2. Create a file called WunderLINQ/Secrets.swift with your own Google Maps API key and Spotify app ID it, like so:
 ```swift